notofonts/noto-docs/src/descriptions/NotoSansOsage.md

-Noto Sans Osage is a sanserif design for texts in the Osage script.
+Noto Sans Osage is a sans serif design for texts in the Osage script.
 It contains 82 glyphs, 2 OpenType features, and supports 81 characters from 2 Unicode blocks.